Rinzii/ccmath/README.md

 ## Features

-- **constexpr Compatibility**: All functions provided by ccmath are implemented as `constexpr`, allowing them to be evaluated at compile time when used with constant expressions.
+- **Full constexpr Compatibility**: All functions provided by ccmath are implemented as `constexpr`, allowing them to be evaluated at compile time when used with constant expressions.

 - **Standard Math Functions**: ccmath provides a comprehensive set of mathematical functions similar to those in the standard `<cmath>` library, including trigonometric, exponential, logarithmic, and other common mathematical operations.
 If `<cmath>` has it then it is likely ccmath has implemented it.

-- **Performance Optimization**: By leveraging constexpr, ccmath aims to optimize performance by computing mathematical expressions at compile time where possible, reducing runtime overhead.
+- **Performance Optimization**: By leveraging constexpr, ccmath aims to optimize performance by computing mathematical expressions at compile time when possible, reducing runtime overhead.

 - **No External Dependencies**: ccmath has no external dependencies and only requires a C++17-compliant compiler.